shpml/fundamentals/10_chapter/08_lesson.md

 ```js
 document.getElementsByTagName('li')[0].innerHTML = 'Email <a href="mom@gmail.com">Mom</a>.';
 ```
-This would find the first `<li>` and change the HTML content to `Email <a href="mom@gmail.com">Mom</a>.` The result will look like this:
+This would find the first `<li>` and change the HTML content to `Email <a href="mom@gmail.com">Mom</a>.`.
+The result will look like this:

 ![](/assets/elkwebdesign/innerHTML.png)

-If we simply want to retrieve the HTML content to use later, we can grab the HTML content and save it in a variable like so:
+If we simply want to retrieve the HTML content to use later, we can save it in a variable like so:

 ```js
 var firstListItem = document.getElementsByTagName('li')[0].innerHTML;